hyper-potato/hyper-potato.github.io/2020-03-18-change-category-colour-across-plots/index.md

-Look at colors in box-lot
+Look at colors in box-plot

 ```python
 # Airbnb median rental price across boroughs in 2019